 Targets grown from 16% to 46%

 They’ve grown their targets from 16% to 46% of beverage PET recycled, from 87 000 to 145 000 tons of PET resin consumed, from small to large amounts of recycling levies collected and income opportunities created, from success to success.
 PETCO will be watching T-CUP and their programs and supporting the growth and development of therecycling entrepreneurs from the Tsitsikamma region with great enthusiasm going forward!

-For more information on starting a collection business see here.
+Find more information on starting a collection business.